- About HSRC

 Take care of a household or family member under the age of six,

-Take part in a work study program,
+Take part in a work study program, or are eligible for work study

 Are taking care of a household member over five but under 12, and do not have child care that enables the individual to attend school and work a minimum of 20hr/ week,